-Capital needs are forecast and planned based on the calculation of the regulatory total cap-

-Internal capital adequacy assessment process

-The internal capital adequacy assessment process (ICAAP) is a Group-wide process by which the Group ensures sufficient capital for covering the risks inherent in its operations and carrying out and developing its activities.
-The internal capital adequacy assessment process takes into account all relevant risks the Group may have to face.
-The Group ensures that aggregated risks are covered with sufficient capital at all times.
-The Group identifies itself as a specialised credit institution with a small market share and low systemic ital ratio level which is increased by additional risk exposure amount for covering risks that are not considered in the regulatory total risk exposure amount.
+Capital needs are forecast and planned based on the calculation of the regulatory total capital ratio level which is increased by additional risk exposure amount for covering risks that are not considered in the regulatory total risk exposure amount.
 Capital needs are forecast taking into account how the strategic and reputation risk may affect the Group's operation.